What is an Expert Witness?

 Larry Steven Londre’s expert witness cases have involved: marketing; advertising; breach of contract; business practices; business and professions code compliance and violations, including unfair competition, unlawful, or unfair, or fraudulent business activities; contracts, sponsorships; false advertising; trade libel; media; trademark infringement; intellectual property; patents; usage of models; advertising agencies; trade secrets; client business practices; unfair advertising; deceptive advertising; violations of Lanham Act; unjust enrichment; trademarks at issue; comparative advertising/promotion; licensing; packaging; the value of advertising and media campaigns.

-Previous expert consultation services for attorneys and law firms in California, Washington, New York, Texas, Florida, Nevada, South Carolina, Michigan, Missouri, Pennsylvania, Utah, along with the American Arbitration Association (AAA).
+Londre’s previous expert witness cases have involved attorneys and law firms in California, Arizona, Colorado, Kansas, Washington, New York, Texas, Florida, Nevada, North Carolina, South Carolina, Michigan, Minnesota, Missouri, Pennsylvania, Utah, along with the American Arbitration Association (AAA) and JAMS (Judicial Arbitration and Mediation Services).

 As a Marketing and advertising expert plus marketing consultant he’s trying to help attorneys from misusing terms whether in court, in a deposition or in a filing.
 The genesis of Larry’s latest Marketing presentations go back to attorneys misusing terms and the words/terms “marketing” and “advertising” interchangeably.
 Larry has taught Marketing, Advertising, Business Strategies and Global Marketing at USC, CSUN, LMU, Pepperdine and has made hundreds of presentations also at Advertising Center, UCLA, Pepperdine, Foshay High School, and others.